Actelion: 'Kickbacks' Scandal

 Tracleer was one of the main drugs manufactured and sold by Actelion.
 It has been used to treat excessively high blood pressure that affect arteries in the lungs and heart.
 In the years of 2014 and 2015, before Johnson & Johnson acquired the pharmaceutical company, Actelion was accused of pushing up the prices of Tracleer.
 According to a website known as Goodrx, sixty tablets (one month's supply) of this drug are sold for an average of $14,500.

 Actelion was able to do this by illegally providing money to Medicare patients in order for them to be able to fulfill their co-payments for the drug Tracleer.
 Medicare is a healthcare program for adults who are 65 years and older.
 Most patients have their prescriptions covered by Medicare, but they must still pay a portion of the amount of the prescription, known as a co-payment.
 By making sure Medicare patients are still paying a certain amount, drug companies are unable to raise their prices to inordinately large amounts.

-However recently many large drug companies, such as Pfizer, Lundbeck, United Therapeutics and now Actelion have been found to be illegally providing cash assistance to charities that help patients with their co-payments in order to increase the demand for their products.
+However, recently large drug companies, such as Actelion have been found to be illegally providing cash assistance to charities that help patients with their co-payments in order to increase the demand for their products.
 Actelion was able to use the charity organization by the name of Caring Voice Coalition to send money only to those people who were receiving prescriptions of Tracleer.
 When law enforcement was able to catch onto the illegal activities occurring with this organization with relation to two pharmaceutical companies (Actelion and United Therapeutics), it was banned from partaking in any further Medicare related matters.

-By ignoring the laws and regulations set by Congress, to prevent pharmaceutical companies from increasing the demand and prices of their drugs, and using information obtained from Caring Voice Coalition to financially support patients who were buying only its own drugs, Actelion was able to increase its drug prices to extraordinarily high amounts (nearly 30% of the inflation rate).
+Actelion raised its drug prices to nearly 30% of the inflation rate.

 Actelion was also complicit in referring patients to Caring Voice Coalition.
 Many unknowing patients who were gathering information about organizations that might cover their medical needs were being sent to CVC.
 Illegally, furthering the high demand for their drug.

 While investigations were taking place, Actelion refused to accept that any criminal activity or misconduct had occurred.
 It has been forced to pay a $360 million as a settlement to the United States government for the malpractice relating to kickbacks to Medicare patients.